gtvnewsvgfx/ninebillboard/README.md

 The root index.html is the password protection file.

-Anything in the hash foldeer is our gtv billboard files.
+Anything in the hash folder is our gtv billboard files.